ZedThree/HPCAcademyFortran/Fortran.md

 ## `intent`

-- when writing programs, can be very useful to tell the compiler as much information as you can
+- When writing programs, can be very useful to tell the compiler as much information as you can
-- one useful piece of info is the _intent_ of arguments to procedures
+- One useful piece of info is the _intent_ of arguments to procedures
-- this can help avoid certain classes of bugs
+- This can help avoid certain classes of bugs
-- there are three `intent`s:
+- There are three `intent`s:
 - `intent(in)`: this is for arguments which should not be modified in the routine, only provide information _to_ the procedure
 - `intent(out)`: for arguments which are the _result_ of the